danielsaidi/OnboardingKit/README.md

         let onboarding = Onboarding(id: "welcome")
         onboarding.tryPresent {
-            // Present the hint, for instance in a toast or a callout let hint = Hint(title: "Welcome!", text: "Welcome to this app.")
+            // Present the hint, for instance in a toast or a callout
-            // ...or, present a tutorial
+            // ...or, present the tutorial
             isOnboardingPresented = true
             // ...or do anything you want
         }